dlebansais/Wrist/Doc/errors.md

 *Invalid link to page 'x' in text decoration, page not found.*

 This error is issued when a *TextDecoration* declares uses the `<a href="page name">text</a>` syntax to declare a link to a page, but the page doesn't exist.

+## WTE00244

+*Grid.Column* (or Row, or ColumnSpan, or RowSpan) *specified for 'x' but outside the range of valid columns.* (or rows)

+In this case, a Column, Row, ColumnSpan or RowSpan property is specified for an item, but it has an invalid value.
+For example, the specified row could exceed the number of rows declared in the Grid.